The 4 Types of Parents You’ll Find In Every Horror Movie

 Stand-out example: Jack Nicholson in The Shining

-You can stream The Shining on HBO Max right here.
+You can stream The Shining on Max right here.

-Standout example: Emily Blunt and John Krasinski in A Quiet Place
+Standout examples: Emily Blunt and John Krasinski in A Quiet Place

 Mom and Dad – or Mom or Dad – coming to the rescue raises the stakes in many a horror movie.
 The Abbotts (Emily Blunt and John Krasinski) in A Quiet Place, for instance, will stop at nothing to protect their family.
 Josh and Renai Lambert (Patrick Wilson and Rose Byrne) contend with an evil entity that invades their home in Insidious, with Josh even losing that battle (at least in the first film).
 But the award for Most Kickass Parents in a Horror Movie must go to Steve and Diane Freeling (Craig T. Nelson and JoBeth Williams) in Poltergeist.
 They rock – and still elicit cheers – as they take on The Beast, lots of gruesome angry spirits, and Steve’s hiss-worthy boss, Mr. Teague (James Karen), in order to save their kids, Dana (Dominique Dunne), Robbie (Oliver Robins), and Carol Ann (Heather O’Rourke).

-A Quiet Place is streaming on Paramount+ right here.
+You can watch A Quiet Place through Sling right here.

 Totally Absent Parents